Alternate universes in Archie Comics: Jughead's Diner

-Jughead's Diner (seven issues, April 1990 – April 1991) — Takes Jughead to yet another dimension (via a "magic stool"), where he tries to help the bizarre and eclectic patrons of Dinerville keep their property from the clutches of the dastardly real estate agent Slimy Sal Monella.
+Jughead's Diner (seven issues, April 1990 – April 1991) — Takes Jughead to yet another dimension (via a "magic stool"), where he tries to help the bizarre and eclectic patrons of Dinersville keep their property from the clutches of the dastardly real estate agent, "Slimy" Sal Monella.
 The quirky art style and surrealistic humor were a departure from other Archie titles.

 Jughead's Time Police

 Jughead's Time Police (six issues, July 1990 – May 1991) — Upon receiving a special beanie from an unknown benefactor, Jughead is recruited into a future scientific agency called the Time Police.
-The beanie is rather simple to operate; the wearer imagines himself in the time and place pictured, however it requires concentration, which was always a weak point for Jughead.
-Joined by Deputy January McAndrews (Archie's descendant from the 29th century and Jughead's secret love interest), Jughead travelled across history, ensuring that history stayed on its proper course.
+The beanie is rather simple to operate; the wearer imagines himself in the time and place pictured; however, it requires concentration, which was always a weak point for Jughead.
+Joined by Deputy January McAndrews (Archie's descendant from the 29th century and Jughead's secret love interest), Jughead traveled across history, ensuring that it stayed on its proper course.
 While most issues dealt with history, some focused on science.
 Paradoxes and existential dilemmas were often plot developments, such as Jughead being warned that Isaac Newton would not hypothesize about physics, only for Jughead to knock an apple out of a tree he is hiding in, thus hitting Newton and inadvertently causing Newton to theorize about gravity.
 All is well, as Newton's laws were shown to be a basis for time travel.
-The main villain was the time-travelling sorceress Morgan Le Fay.
-Besides the Time Police, another issue had January McAndrews working as a docent in a futuristic museum which has a wing about "The Great Jughead Jones", who in this universe is considered a great hero to science.
+The main villain was the time-traveling sorceress, Morgan Le Fay.
+Besides the Time Police, another issue had January McAndrews working as a docent in a futuristic museum which has a wing about "The Great Jughead Jones", who, in this universe, is considered a great hero to science.

 The series was rebooted in 2019, with Jughead building a time machine to undo the mistakes he has made, forcing January McAndrews to intervene.